tensorflow/swift/proposals/ImplicitCopyWarnings.md

 Since all round trips involve a transfer from the host to the accelerator, the heuristic catches all transfers that the round-trip-rule catches.

-Concretely, [the example] should compile with no warnings, both under the round-trip-rule and under the heuristic.

 [Graph Program Extraction]: https://github.com/tensorflow/swift/blob/master/docs/GraphProgramExtraction.md
 [this simple model]: ./ImplicitCopyWarnings/LinearRegression.swift